Click on the links for a map or website

 Serrano - Also located in El Dorado Hills, this trail runs along the man-made wetlands (mitigation for the surrounding housing developments) just west of Silva Valley Parkway on the south side of Serrano Parkway.
 Typical birds here are Red-winged Blackbird, Green Heron, Great Egret, Great Blue Heron, Hooded Merganser, and Common Moorhen.
 Parking: Parking is on the side of the road on Silva Valley Parkway or across the intersection in a lot associated with the El Dorado Hills library branch.

 El Dorado Trail - A multi-use trail built over railroad routes.
-There are currently two paved sections: one in western Placerville and one between eastern Placerville and Camino.
-The western section has a trailhead on Missouri Flat Rd. south of Highway 50.
+There are currently three paved sections: one in El Dorado, one in western Placerville and one between eastern Placerville and Camino.
+There is an unpaved section accessible from Amber Fields in Shingle Springs.
+The El Dorado section has trail access at a railroad depot on Oriental Street.
+The Western Placerville section has a trailhead on Missouri Flat Rd. south of Highway 50.
 This trail section is approximately 2.5 miles long and ends on Forni Rd.
 Typical birds are woodpeckers (Acorn, Downy, Nuttal's, Northern Flicker), Western Scrub-jay, Bushtit, Towhees, etc. Wrentits have also been seen here as well as a wintering Townsend's Warbler.
-Parking: There is a small paved parking lot at the Missouri Flat trialhead.
+Parking: There is a small paved parking lot at the Missouri Flat trialhead and a gravel lot at Oriental Street and Amber Fields.

 Wakamatsu Colony Farm - Site of an historical silk and tea farm near Coloma.
 Also the first Japanese colony in the U.S. In addition to being a historical site it is a working farm with an adjacent large pond and adjoining oak tree studded grasslands.
 Songbirds, water birds, and raptors are abundant.
 A recent bird walk in March netted 50 species.
 The American River Conservancy is a partner in the farm and habitat restoration.
 Parking: Parking is on gravel lots and the road shoulder.